 Aims: In the ILUMIEN III trial, among 450 randomised patients with non-complex lesions undergoing percutaneous coronary intervention (PCI), optical coherence tomography (OCT) guidance led to greater stent expansion than angiography guidance, similar minimal stent area compared to both intravascular ultrasound (IVUS) guidance and angiography guidance, and lower rates of uncorrected dissection and malapposition than both IVUS guidance and angiography guidance.
-Whether these differences impact clinical outcomes is unknown.
+Whether these differences impact on clinical outcomes is unknown.
 The aim of the present study was to report the 12-month clinical follow-up data from the ILUMIEN III study.

-Conclusions: In this underpowered study, OCT-guided PCI of non-complex lesions did not show a statistical difference in clinical outcomes at 12-months compared with IVUS or angiography guidance.
-An appropriately powered trial, including only complex patients and lesions, is underway to substantiate the potential clinical benefit for OCT-guided PCI.
+Conclusions: In this underpowered study, OCT-guided PCI of non-complex lesions did not show a statistical difference in clinical outcomes at 12 months compared with IVUS or angiography guidance.
+An appropriately powered trial, including only complex patients and lesions, is underway to substantiate the potential clinical benefit of OCT-guided PCI.
+Trial registration: NCT02471586